 Neither side is allowed to introduce new evidence during this stage of the appeals process.
 If the Supreme Court agrees that an error was made during the trial, they may decide to reverse the verdict and overturn the death penalty sentence.

-This is not the only opportunity that a defendant has to appeal the death sentence.
+This is not the only opportunity that a defendant has to appeal to the death sentence.
 Defendants can also file a state habeas corpus review to introduce new evidence or claims that may convince the court to overturn the death penalty.
 There are no guarantees that these appeals will be successful, but it is possible to overturn a death sentence.
 Working with a capital case lawyer can be crucial to achieve such a result.

 Discuss Your Case With A Death Penalty Attorney in Roanoke, VA Today